 In collaboration with more than 100 scientists, Global Wildlife Conservation has compiled a list of 1,200 species of animals and plants that are missing to science.
-We have teased from this list the top 25 “most wanted” species in the world.
-Quirky, charismatic and elusive, these species are global flagships for conservation:
+From this list we have teased the top 25 “most wanted” species in the world.
+Quirky, charismatic and elusive, these species are global flagships for conservation.

-From the dark depths of the ocean to the bottom of running freshwater rivers, from the lush jungles of the tropics, to the seemingly barren wastelands of the desert, the Search for Lost Species will explore some of the most remote and uncharted wild places on Earth.
-Over the coming months we are raising support to send these expeditions in search of lost species, and you can help get our teams out into the field.
-Make a donation, become a corporate sponsor of the initiative or sponsor a specific expedition, report an observation, or partner with us.
-Follow the search on Facebook, Twitter and Instagram.
+From the dark depths of the ocean to the bottom of running freshwater rivers, from the lush jungles of the tropics, to the seemingly barren wastelands of the desert, the Search for Lost Species is exploring some of the most remote and uncharted wild places on Earth.
+We’ll be searching in some of the planet’s forgotten biodiversity-rich places, providing opportunities for GWC to do what it does best: work with partners on the ground to protect species across habitats.

 But this is about much more than the expeditions GWC is directly involved in.
 We’re calling on others to join the search and conduct their own expeditions for the lost species that have captured their hearts.
 GWC is working with teams and individuals the world over to publicize their stories of rediscovery and adventure as part of this shared campaign of hope and celebration.